oacore/content/history/2017-05-16-75m-metadata-6m-full-texts.md

     A pie showing that only one small part of the metadata records have a full text
 ---
-CORE reaches the milestone of 75 million metadata records and 6 million full text research articles harvested from open access journals and repositories.
+CORE reaches the milestone of 75 million metadata records and 6 million full text research articles indexed from open access journals and repositories.